flairNLP/fundus/docs/how_to_contribute.md

 #### Finishing the Publisher Specification

-1. Sometimes spanning the entire site means spanning the entire site, so sitemaps can include a lot of noise like sitemaps pointing to a collection of tags or authors, etc.
+1. Sometimes spanning the entire site means the corresponding sitemaps can include a lot of noise like maps pointing to a collection of tags or authors, etc.
    You can use the `sitemap_filter` parameter of `Sitemap` or `NewsMap` to prefilter these based on a regular expression.
 2. If your publisher requires to use custom request headers to work properly you can alter it by using the `request_header` parameter.
    The default is: `{"user_agent": "fundus"}`.